mcc-us/bookkeeping/_pages/z-NEEDS-WORK-adjusting-entries.md

   - Salaries
   - Utilities

-**Example 2 Journal Entry**:
+**Example 3 Journal Entry**:
-- Debits an expense account (e.g., Salaries Expense) for the total wages earned.
+- Debit expense account (e.g., Salaries Expense)
-- Credits a liability account (e.g., Salaries Payable) for the same amount.
+- &nbsp;&nbsp;&nbsp;Credit liability account (e.g., Salaries Payable)

 ---

-### Accrued Revenue
+### 4. Accrued Revenue

-Accrued Revenue represents income a business has earned, but hasn't yet received payment for.
+Accrued Revenue represents income earned, but hasn't yet received payment for.

-For example:

-- you complete a consulting project for a client and send them an invoice for $5,000.
-However, the client's payment terms are net 30, meaning they have 30 days to pay the invoice.

-Accrued Revenue: In this scenario, you've earned the $5,000 fee for your consulting services completed on January 31st.
+*Accrued Revenue*: you've earned the $5,000 for your consulting services.
 However, you haven't received the payment yet because of the client's payment terms.

-Accounting Treatment: To reflect the income earned in your financial statements for January, you need to record accrued revenue.
+*Accounting Treatment*: To reflect the income earned in your financial statements for January, you need to record accrued revenue.
 This involves:

-Journal Entry: Make a journal entry that:
+**Example 4 Journal Entry**:
-- Debits an asset account (e.g., Accounts Receivable) for the amount earned ($5,000).
+- Debit asset account (e.g., Accounts Receivable)
-- Credits a revenue account (e.g., Consulting Revenue) for the same amount.
+- &nbsp;&nbsp;&nbsp;Credit revenue account (e.g., Consulting Revenue)

+### 5. Deferred Revenue

+Scenario: You operate a magazine subscription service.
+On December 1st, a customer purchases a one-year subscription for $48.
+However, the subscription doesn't start until the January 1st.

+Unearned Revenue: In this scenario, you receive $48 from the customer in December.
+However, you haven't "earned" the full revenue yet because you haven't provided all 12 issues of the magazine.

+Accounting Treatment: On December 1st, you would record the $48 as unearned revenue.
+This account represents a liability, reflecting the money received but not yet earned.

+As time passes, you gradually "earn" the revenue:

+    January: When you mail the January issue, you would record $4 (48 / 12 issues) as earned revenue (debiting an income account like "Magazine Subscriptions Revenue") and decrease unearned revenue by $4 (crediting the unearned revenue account).
+    February-December: You would repeat the process every month, recognizing $4 in earned revenue and decreasing unearned revenue by $4 until the full subscription period ends in December.

 ---